ivanduka/bc-scraper/readme.md

 Instructions:

-Clone or download the source code
-Open the terminal in this folder
+Clone or download the source code: git clone https://github.com/ivanduka/bc-scraper.git Open the terminal app in this folder
 Run `npm install`
 Run `npm run compile`
 Run the compiled file (app.exe) - this file can be saved anywhere